Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Introduction

-A system that produces estimates of uncertainty in forced alignment models has a variety of potential benefits.
-The first of these is that it allows for more gradient representation of where it would be reasonable to place a boundary.
-Of course, confidence intervals should not be interpreted as theoretically-derived reasonable ranges for boundary placement.
-Second, ambiguous boundaries should exhibit greater uncertainty due to uncertainty in the acoustic models, offering a better reflection of the phonetic gradience between segment categories than would a single discrete boundary.
-Third, having confidence intervals would aid researchers in determining where the alignment model has made outlying predictions and caused significant errors in alignment.
+A system that produces estimates of boundary regions in forced alignment models has several potential benefits.
+One of these is that ambiguous segment boundaries can be more reasonably handled than when only point estimates are produced.
+Another is that researchers can more easily determine where the alignment model has made outlying predictions and caused significant errors in alignment.

+The present work demonstrates the calculation of gradient boundaries via confidence intervals by extending the Mason-Alberta Phonetic Segmenter (MAPS) system \citep{kelleyMasonAlbertaPhoneticSegmenter2024}.
+MAPS is structured as a deep recurrent neural network that was trained as a phone recognizer.
+The network accepts mel frequency cepstral coefficients (MFCCs) and outputs the probability of each phone given the MFCCs.
+The alignment boundaries are derived from the probabilities calculated for an utterance using the \texttt{Decode} algorithm \citeauthor{kelleyMasonAlbertaPhoneticSegmenter2024} specified.